wenet-e2e/wespeaker/examples/voxceleb/v2/README.md

 <br/>

-* 🔥 UPDATE 2022.7.19: We apply the same setups as the winning system of CNSRC 2022 (see [cnceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/cnceleb/v2) recipe for details), and obtain significant performance improvement compared with our previous implementation.
+* We apply the same setups as the winning system of CNSRC 2022 (see [cnceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/cnceleb/v2) recipe for details), and obtain significant performance improvement compared with our previous implementation.
     * LR scheduler warmup from 0
     * Remove one embedding layer in ResNet models
     * Add large margin fine-tuning strategy (LM)